 - The FSN submitted by a requestor may be used as preferred term even if it does not comply with the above recommended pattern.
-However, do not use phrases such as secondary to, as a result of, etc. in lieu of due to. - Exceptions may exist to the above policy which will need to be reviewed on a case-by-case basis.
+However, do not use phrases such as secondary to, as a result of, et cetera, in lieu of due to. - The stricter rules for FSN construction do not prevent the addition of more familiar connectives in other descriptions, for example with, or associated with. - Exceptions may exist to the above policy which will need to be reviewed on a case-by-case basis.